High Seas Fleet:

 They’re unique ships, able to absolutely annihilate smaller cruisers but at a huge disadvantage against enemy battle cruisers.
 If used as super-cruisers instead of weak battle cruisers, they might be very effective for the German player – but they certainly won’t justify the investment.

-We’ve also included the armored cruisers Scharnhorst and Gneisenau, which appeared in the now out-of-print Cruiser Warfare.
-Like Blücher they’ve been properly rated, and they have a much better drawing on their pieces now compared to that in Cruiser Warfare.
+We’ve also included the armored cruisers Scharnhorst and Gneisenau, which appear in Cruiser Warfare.
+Like Blücher they’ve been properly rated, and they have a much better drawing on their pieces now.
 And they see use in the scenarios as well, with the German player trying to shepherd them home on the final leg of their journey.

 The older German armored cruisers that had “nominal” primary gunnery factors in Jutland are also given new ratings (and pieces) in High Seas Fleet.
 Like their British counterparts, they lack the speed to do much for the main fleet but will still see employment on occasion.